About anxiety disorders

 People with social phobia are afraid of being negatively judged or evaluated by others.
 This leads to fear of doing something that may humiliate them in public – for example public speaking, using public toilets, eating and drinking in public, writing in public, or any social encounters such as parties or workplaces.

 Some social phobia sufferers may only fear one type of situation.
 Others may be concerned about several types of situations.
-This can lead them to avoid the feared situations, which can lead to severe isolation.
+This can lead them to avoid the feared situations, which can then lead to severe isolation and avoiding people and activities they usually enjoy.

 A person with a specific phobia has a persistent and irrational fear of a particular object or situation.
 They may fear animals, places or people.
 Fear of the object or situation is so severe that a person may experience physical symptoms and panic attacks.
 Fears may include dogs, blood, storms, spiders or other objects or situations but, in all cases, the anxiety is both excessive and interfering.